moonbitlang/moon/README.md

-  generate-build-matrix  Generate build matrix for benchmarking (legacy feature) upgrade                Upgrade toolchains shell-completion       Generate shell completion for bash/elvish/fish/pwsh/zsh to stdout version                Print version info and exit help                   Print this message or the help of the given subcommand(s)
+  generate-build-matrix  Generate build matrix for benchmarking (legacy feature) upgrade                Upgrade toolchains shell-completion       Generate shell completion for bash/elvish/fish/pwsh/zsh to stdout version                Print version information and exit help                   Print this message or the help of the given subcommand(s)

 Options: